softdev15/slate/source/index.html.md

 -----

 ## Products Endpoint
-The Products represent line items that might be referenced in the documents you send Shipamax to processes.
-The product reference data is used to improve the accuracy of the parsing process, making sure the most likely product is selected.
+The product reference data is used to improve the accuracy of the line item parsing, making it more likely that the correct product is associated with each line.
-Each Product must be unique across its product code, importer and supplier.
+During the processing of a Commercial Invoice, Shipamax will attempt to match the parsed data with the available product reference data.
+If a match is found, the product reference data (product code, description, type and HS Code) will be used instead of the parsed data.

+The Product endpoint allows you to send Shipamax any changes/additions to your product reference data in real-time and keep it up-to-date with your TMS system.

 ### Attributes